turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ```

 ### List IAM roles that have policies allowing all (\*) actions.
-Identify which AWS IAM roles and their respective policies allow all actions, in order to assess potential security concerns.
+Use this query to identify which AWS IAM roles and their respective policies allow all actions, in order to assess potential security concerns.

 ```sql
 select